vernisaz/simcom/doc/PIs.md

 ## Purpose
 I usually setup Java for any device I can reach by my hands to.
-But some devices are really small, so I decided to test Rust on them.
+But some devices are really small, so I decided to test Rust on them instead.

 ## Initial setup
 Use the